 She and her team have developed resources to help skilled migrants get to grips with small talk at work, which is culturally unacceptable in many parts of the world.

 For example, most questions starting with ‘how’ (“How are you?”
 “How are you feeling?”) can be answered with ‘fine’, while questions starting with ‘what’ (“What did you do at the weekend?”
 “What do you think of this terrible weather?”) can be answered with ‘not much’.

 Associate Professor Marra has been encouraged by the increasing number of policymakers asking to see research from the Language in the Workplace project.
 It’s exciting to be working in a field that empowers people to improve the way they communicate, she says.

-“We have a very collaborative team here at Victoria.
+“We have a very collaborative team here at Victoria University of Wellington.
 We have strong international connections, and because we’re in Wellington we are fortunate to be able to work closely with government as well as industry.
 There is deep investment in our research community.”